Job

 personally.
 Their incoming resumes probably outnumber their available

-openings by a factor of 1/1,000.
+openings by a factor of 1/100 or more.
 If they need you, they will find

 you.
 If they don't need you, you won't hear from them.